-Financial Fraud Action UK (FFA UK): Financial Fraud Action UK (FFA UK) is the name the financial services industry uses to coordinate its fraud prevention activities.
+Financial Fraud Action UK (FFA UK): The name the financial services industry uses to coordinate its fraud prevention activities.

 FinTech: Fintech is a portmanteau of Financial Technology that describes an emerging financial services sector in the 21st century and includes any technological innovation in the financial sector, including innovation in financial literacy and education, retail banking, investment and even crypto-currencies like bitcoin.